datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 You are in the `dental` repository.
-Use `git diff` to view the differences between its current state and its state in the previous-but-two commit.
+Use `git diff` to view the differences between its current state and its state two commits previously.
 Which of the following files have changed?

 *** =instructions